 Once booked, your fare is only subject to any increased taxes, fees and port expenses.
 You will be notified of this before it is added to your fare or to your onboard account.

 Sometimes we will release promotional fares.
 These can be offered and withdrawn at any time.
-If after booking you decide to change to one of these promotional fares, you may need to cancel your existing booking and our Cancellation and Refunds policy will then apply.
+If after booking you decide to change to one of these promotional fares, you may need to cancel your existing booking and our Cancellation and Refunds policy outlined in clause 7 will then apply.

 10. Room Changes